appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/console-object.md

 # console

-The `console` object provides a way to log messages to the logs tab and helps in debugging and monitoring code.
-This page provides information about the console object and its methods.
+The `console` object provides a way to log messages to the Logs tab, aiding in code debugging and monitoring.
+This page gives comprehensive information about the console object and its methods.

 ## Methods